lumina-desktop/lumina/README.md

 How to build from source
 ----
 1) Checkout the source repo to your local box (GitHub gives a few methods for this)
+Examples:
+* To checkout the master branch of the repo, run `git clone https://github.com/trueos/lumina` to create a "lumina" directory with a local copy of the source tree.
-* To update an exising checkout of the Lumina repo, run "git pull" while within the source directory.
+* To update an exising checkout of the Lumina repo, run "git pull" while within your local copy of the source tree.

 2) In a terminal, change to the lumina repo directory (base dir, not one of the sub-projects)